sketchplugins/plugin-directory/README.md

 - [Sketch Select](https://github.com/canisminor1990/sketch-select), by Canis Minor: Make it much more convenient to select layers with similar attributes.
 - [Sketch Style Master](https://github.com/aparajita/sketch-style-master), by Aparajita Fishman: Sketch plugin for renaming shared styles
 - [Sketch to Sitely Website Builder](https://sitely.app/docs/sketch-plugin.html), by Sitely: Export Sketch artboards to Sitely Website Builder.
-- [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
 - [Sketch Parser Plugn](https://github.com/Dilomen/schema-sketch-parser), by dilomen: Sketch设计稿数据解析
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Super Shapes](https://github.com/sureskumar/super-shapes), by Sures Kumar: Generate complex organic super-shapes using super formula.
 - [svgo for Elements](https://github.com/mogin-net/svgo-for-elements), by Pt.
 Mogin Technology Terpadu:
 - [Symbol Finder](https://github.com/afifkhaidir/symbol-finder), by afifkhaidir: Finder-like interface for browsing and inserting local symbols in Sketch
-- [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
 - [Turkish Data](https://github.com/ozgurgunes/Sketch-Turkish-Data), by Özgür Güneş: Turkish data supplier plugin.
 - [uiLogos](https://github.com/realvjy/uiLogos-sketch-plugin), by vijay verma: Insert professionally designed dummy logos of companies.
 - [Uxarts: Screenshot to Design Component](https://github.com/qyxghcl007/UXarts-Screenshot-to-Design-Component), by Uxarts: Use AI to detect and convert screenshots into editable Sketch layers.